This old and famous skyscraper used to hold an amazing record.

 9. The foundation construction had a huge price tag

 Work on the site started as early as September 1910 when laborers started clearing the area.
-Several buildings up to 6 stories high were demolished so laying of the foundation could start.
+Several buildings up to 6 stories high were demolished so the laying of the foundation could start.

 It was noted that this was the largest contract for the foundation construction of a building ever signed in history anywhere in the world.